Machine100/AWS-BucketScanner/README.md

 This program looks for public AWS buckets.
 A wordlist is used to generate possible bucket names.
-For each possible name, an API call is made to the name's S3 endpoint.
+For each possible name, a call is made to the resoruce object.

-This is original code authored by Brian Leggett.

 What I Learned: